Subjects

 Chair’s Website

-The Chair of Foreign Language Didactics with a focus on English Didactics is responsible for teaching in all teacher education programs in the areas of English language didactics as well as the didactics of English-speaking culture and literature.
+The Chair of Foreign Language Education Research is responsible for teaching in all teacher education programs in the areas of English language didactics as well as the didactics of English-speaking culture and literature.
 The chair is involved in the Master’s programs in English Studies and Linguistics and oversees didactic courses in French, Spanish, and Italian.

 In research, the chair addresses questions such as under which conditions multilingualism can be most effectively promoted both within educational and care institutions and independently of such institutions.
 The research focuses primarily on the following areas: bilingual care and bilingual instruction in kindergartens, primary schools, and secondary schools; first and second language acquisition; early foreign language learning; and the use of media in foreign language instruction.